 Azal wrote a letter to the governor of Adrianople complaining about Bahá’u’lláh.
 He had no aim in doing so except to heap calumny on Bahá’u’lláh and attempt to place Him in an untenable position.
 The governor, who knew Bahá’u’lláh, took Azal’s letter to His house and sought His instructions.
 The Ancient Beauty replied, “Ask him to come and see Me.
 If he comes, then whatever he says is right.”

 The governor asked Azal to go to the house where he could meet Bahá’u’lláh.
 To this simple request Azal answered, “We do not go to each other’s houses, and He will not come to the governor’s house.”
-Eventually the Great Mosque of Sultan Salím was chosen as the meeting place for Bahá’u’lláh and Azal.
+Eventually the Great Mosque of Sulṭán Salím was chosen as the meeting place for Bahá’u’lláh and Azal.

 On a Friday morning, Bahá’u’lláh started out for the mosque.
 The people, anticipating His approach, thronged the way between His house and the mosque.
 All stood in reverence and awe to receive His blessing, hoping for even one glimpse of Him.
 The street was so full of people that all other travel was stopped.
 The people in the crowd spontaneously raised their voices in salutation and praise.
 They tried to approach Him, and some prostrated themselves in His path, hoping to kiss His feet.
 With great joy and respect for